umarhassan-mitodl/11.360-fall-2005/content/pages/readings.md

 *Community Form Plan, Summary Paper: Vision, Guiding Principles, and Form Districts.* Cornerstone 2020, Louisville and Jefferson County Comprehensive Plan, January 1996.

-Municipal Code Library by [Lexis Nexis](http://municipalcodes.lexisnexis.com/) - Search the Web to evaluate design review and design standards from other cities and towns.
+Municipal Code Library by {{% resource_link "ca2e6189-48a4-4ba5-8138-913600e6cc6d" "Lexis Nexis" %}} - Search the Web to evaluate design review and design standards from other cities and towns.

 *Optional*